The mooncake in Vietnam always appears in the mid-autumn festival, from the countryside to the urban area.

 Wash mung beans carefully, and soak them in water for 2 hours to make them soft.

-Pour the beans into the non-stick pan, and add sugar, stir on the low heat and continuously do that for a few minutes, then add oil and mix them together.
+Pour the beans into the non-stick pan, add sugar, stir on low heat, and continuously do that for a few minutes, then add oil and mix them.

-When you see the beans start to thicken, take 30 grams of sticky rice flour, dissolve it with a little water and put it in a pan of beans, stir until the bean paste into a block.
+When you see the beans start to thicken, take 30 grams of sticky rice flour, dissolve it with a little water, and put it in a pan of beans, stirring until the beans paste into a block.

 At that time, you add the malt and mix well.
-Then, add a little grapefruit oil or vanilla, continue mixing them on medium heat.
+Then, add a little grapefruit oil or vanilla.
+Continue mixing on medium heat.

-Then, all ingredients mix together, take the pan out of the fire.
-Keep the mixed filling cool down.
+Then, mix all the ingredients and remove the pan from the fire.
+Let the mixed filling cool down.

-Divide the mixture into 50 g balls (which are used for 150 g mooncake molds), cover them with plastic, and store them in a cool compartment of the fridge.
+Divide the mixture into 50-gram balls for 150-gram mooncake molds, cover them with plastic, and store them in a cool fridge compartment.

 Making the mooncake crust: